Aaron Judge Player Props: Yankees vs. Angels

-The New York Yankees and Aaron Judge, who went 0-for-3 with an RBI last time out, take on Griffin Canning and the Los Angeles Angels at Yankee Stadium, Wednesday at 7:05 PM ET.
+The New York Yankees, including Aaron Judge (batting .242 in his past 10 games, with a double, four home runs, eight walks and six RBI), take on starting pitcher Patrick Sandoval and the Los Angeles Angels at Yankee Stadium, Thursday at 4:05 PM ET.

-In his most recent game he had a hitless performance (0-for-3 with an RBI) against the Angels.
+He hit a home run while going 1-for-3 in his previous game against the Angels.

 Aaron Judge Game Info & Props vs. the Angels